tirthraj07/Guardian360/README.md

 #### 2. SOS Button

-As this product was also develpped for children, a physical **SOS Button** is provided for emergency use.
+As this product was also developed for children, a physical **SOS Button** is provided for emergency use.
 This button can be integrated with wearable form factor, allowing it to be more accessible than an on screen button.
 On pressing the button, it sends the SOS signal similar to the signal sent through the application.

 ![](public/ReadMe_Images/physical_button.png)